echasnovski/mini.nvim/CONTRIBUTING.md

     - Generate help files.
     - Add README to 'readmes' directory.
     - Update main README to mention new module: both in table of contents and subsection.
+    - Update 'scripts/dual_sync.sh' to include new module.
     - Update 'CHANGELOG.md' to mention introduction of new module.
+    - Make standalone plugin:
+        - Create new empty GitHub repository.
+        - Create initial structure.
+For list of tracked files see 'scripts/dual_sync.sh'.
+Initially they are 'doc/mini-xxx.txt', 'lua/mini/xxx.lua', 'LICENSE', and 'readmes/mini-xxx.md' (copied to be 'README.md' in standalone repository).
+NOTE: Modify 'README.md' to have appropriate relative links (see patch script).
+        - Make initial commit and push.

+- Checklist for making release:
+    - Bump version in 'CHANGELOG.md'.
+Commit.
+    - Checkout to `new_release` branch and push to check in CI.
+Proceed only if it is successful.
+    - Make annotated tag: `git tag -a v0.xx.0 -m 'Version 0.xx.0'`.
+Push it.
+    - Move `stable` branch to point at new tag.
+    - Check that all CI has passed.
+    - Make GitHub release.
+Get description from copying entries of version's 'CHANGELOG.md' section.
+    - Use development version in 'CHANGELOG.md' ('0.(xx + 1).0.9000').
+Commit.

 ## List of highlight groups